Black Butte Golf Getaway Itinerary

 You make quick sample tray stops at Deschutes Brewery and Bend Brewing Company before hitting the road back home – but not before dinner and stamps at Three Creeks Brewing Company in Sisters.
 The Knotty Schniztel and “Stonefly Rye” cap what couldn’t have been a more perfect day.

-Round one is at Pronghorn, a semi-private course designed by Jack Nicklaus.
+Pronghorn, a semi-private course designed by Jack Nicklaus.
 He had quite the canvas to work with, considering the lava rock outcroppings unique to the area.
 You’ll leave here having been tested and knowing it’s unlikely you’ll ever play putting services as pure.

-On the way back to the ranch, you make a dinner stop at Baldy’s BBQ in Redmond – you all noticed the line outside the Bend location when you drove past it on your Ale Trail journey so you figured this Baldy’s cat knows what’s up with barbecue.
+After your afternoon round, you make a dinner stop at Baldy’s BBQ in Redmond – you all noticed the line outside the Bend location when you drove past it on your Ale Trail journey so you figured this Baldy’s cat knows what’s up with barbecue.

 The gang lingers over the bones left behind after some racks of ribs and a huge tray of fried okra with honey mustard.
 Paying the bill means the vacation is nearly over.